Stainless steel screws on white background

 Stainless steel screws can last for a great number of years and, in fact, generally outlast the timber itself.

 316 grade stainless steel screws offer better corrosion resistance, making them good for projects in coastal or marine environments, or areas with a high humidity.
-304/305 grade screws are better suited for construction, decking, fencing, etc in areas with moderate moisture exposure.
+304 and 305 grade screws are better suited for construction, decking, fencing, etc. in areas with moderate moisture exposure and are better suited to use in and around fresh water.